GeekAb/picker.js/README.md

-# bootstrap-material-design-datepicker
+# picker.js
-A datepicker for bootstrap-material-design v4
+A picker for dates, date ranges, (and hopefully times) for multiple frameworks including Bootstrap 3, Bootstrap 4, and Material Design for Bootstrap 4

 **Work in progress**